unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 ### Calculating

-We need to get all the values in the query above plus the coverage percentages to insert on the statistics table.
-We nned to creat a new query with the caltulations using the query above as a subquery.
+We need to get all the values in the query plus the coverage percentages to insert on the statistics table.
+We need to create a new query with the calculations using the previous one as a subquery.

 ```SQL
 SELECT land_area,